 One of the many wonderful things about paper flowers is that they give you the ability to display any flower during any season.
 Ranunculus generally bloom in spring, but why not create a bouquet of these blooms in a gorgeous color palette for the colder months?
 As you can see, they tend to pair well with a glass of full-bodied red wine 😉 Here I will show you my crepe paper ranunculus using the extra fine crepe for your fall and winter home styling.

-If you would like to learn more about crepe as a material before you start crafting, head over to my Crepe Paper 101 Craft School lesson.
+If you would like to learn more about crepe as a material before you start crafting, head over to get started with Crepe Paper Flowers.
 The most important thing to remember is to always cut with the grain of the crepe so that the grain is vertical.
 This will allow you to stretch and curl the petals in an elegantly realistic way.
 Once you finish with your crepe paper ranunculus arrangement, browse the rest of our projects using the extra fine crepe line to find other flowers that inspire your creativity!
 Share your project photos using #MadeWithLia on Instagram.
 We love seeing your creativity bloom! ~ Lia & team